portxchange/developer-documentation/index.md

 ## Creating Port-Xchange account

-To integrate with Port-Xchange API, you will need to register a company and create a Developer account.
+To integrate with Port-Xchange API, you will need to register a company and create a developer account.

 // TODO: Explain how